steindevices/ESP32-LyraT-DSP/README.md

 When you connect the board directly via the serial port, you can issue commands that provide information as to the board status including filter information as well as errors.
 When not directly connected to the serial port, you can also use Putty or any other Telnet application over WiFi to receive information from the DSP as it is running.
 Simply connect the telnet session to the DSP's IP address and use one of the commands below.

 - i - Display DSP config information for all channels.
-Also displayed at start-up
+Also displayed at start-up.
-- p - Print text-based transfer curve (frequency response) curve for each channel
+- p - Print text-based transfer curve (frequency response) curve for each channel.
-- d - Disable DSP processing (pass-through mode)
+- d - Disable DSP processing (pass-through mode).
-- e - Enable DSP processing (apply filters mode - default)
+- e - Enable DSP processing (apply filters mode - default).
-- s - Stop the DSP (mute)
+- s - Stop the DSP (mute).
-- r - Run the DSP (un-mute)
+- r - Run the DSP (un-mute).
-- restart - Reboot the DSP
+- restart - Reboot the DSP.

 ## How can I upload updates to the DSP via Wifi?